matt-suncy/SpliceVI-HDS/README.md

 python eval_splicevi.py --help
 ```

+Future additions:
-See `tutorial.ipynb` for a walkthrough of model setup, training, and inference.
+- [ ] Add `tutorial.ipynb` for a walkthrough of model setup, training, and application to other datasets.
+- [ ] Add trained models to Hugging Face
 ---

 ## Citation